John William Smith (politician): Texas Revolution

 Through time, Smith had become upset by the occupation of San Antonio by Mexican Colonel Domingo Ugartechea.
 He was arrested with A. C. Holmes and Samuel Maverick and was saved by his wife's pleas, which enabled him to escape and guide the final assault in the Siege of Bexar.
+He was also at the Battle of Concepción.

 He served twice as a messenger during the Siege of the Alamo.
-On February 23, Smith and Sutherland were sent by Travis as scouts to assess the Mexican Army's strength and position.
+On February 23, Smith and John Sutherland were sent by Travis as scouts to assess the Mexican Army's strength and position.
 Upon locating the Mexican Army in strength, he immediately returned to the Alamo.
-That evening he was dispatched to Gonzales, Texas with a message from Travis.
-He returned to the Alamo from Gonzales, Texas on March 1.
-Before the final battle of the Alamo and its fall, William B. Travis sent Smith with a message for Washington-on-the-Brazos, allowing him to escape the fate that all Texas soldiers defending San Antonio ultimately succumbed to.
+That evening he was dispatched to Gonzales, Texas, with a message from Travis.
+He returned to the Alamo from Gonzales, Texas, on March 1.
+Before the final Battle of the Alamo and its fall, William B. Travis sent Smith with a message for Washington-on-the-Brazos, allowing him to escape the fate that all Texas soldiers defending San Antonio ultimately succumbed to.
 After delivering the message, he returned with men to fight in the battle but heard no gunfire as their horses drank at Cibolo Creek.
-He was informed that the battle of the Alamo was over and headed eastward to fight at San Jacinto, where independence was won.
+He was informed that the Battle of the Alamo was over and headed eastward to fight at San Jacinto, the final battle of the revolution.

 Mayor of San Antonio

 He was elected Mayor on September 19, 1837, and served until 1838.
-As mayor, he prohibited public bathing in the San Antonio River and San Pedro Creek between the hours of 5 a.m. and 8 pm.
+As mayor, he prohibited public bathing in the San Antonio River and San Pedro Creek between the hours of 5 a.m. and 8p.m.
 He established that businesses must close at 9 p.m. on Sunday, and allowed for milk cows in Downtown as long as they were milked and in the corral before 10 pm.
 Smith also regulated dog ownership, taxing citizens $2.00 for bitches and $0.50 for males.
 Although he did not run for re-election in 1838, he would run in 1840 and was elected.
 He served his second time as mayor until 1844.
 During this time, he constructed the city's first bridge across the San Antonio River on Commerce Street.

 He was for a time postmaster of San Antonio.
 Other positions he held in Bexar County were alderman, tax assessor, clerk of the County Court, clerk of the Board of Land Commissioners, clerk of the County Probate Court, county treasurer.

 Senator of the Republic

-During the Republic years, Smith served as a commissioner, to treat with the Indians of Texas.
+During the Republic years, Smith served as an Indian commissioner.
 From 1842 to January 12, 1845, he served the Republic as a Texas Senator.

 Death

 He died on January 12, 1845, most likely from pneumonia.
+He was succeeded in the Republic of Texas Senate by Samuel H. Luckie.
 He is regarded as a hero and was honored as such upon his death.

-He was buried at the Washington-on-the-Brazos State Historical Park, but his remains were later transferred to Washington Cemetery which is located on 19724 Washington Cemetery Rd, Washington, Texas in Washington County, where his body remains today.